c3sr/mock-agent/README.md

 `MOCK_FILE` this is what file it will return on the MQ for all queue requests (defaults to classification.json)

+You can bind mount the `-v /path/on/your/machine/my-replies:/go/bin/mock-replies` and place your own replies in that folder.
+Right now, it only replies with one of the files but future plans will reply based on the request.

 `MQ_RESPONSE_CHANNEL` overrides where the agent sends responses to jobs